siberianfox/g2wiki/Homing-g2.md

 *** **Note: In the middle of editing - Feb 14, 2016** ***

-_This page describes the function of machine limits, homing cycles and related Gcode for version 0.98 and later versions._
+_This page describes homing operation cycles for version 0.98 and later versions._

 #Homing Commands and Operation
 ##Overview